senatov/Angular-Course/README.md

+## Angular-Course

+Please, don't clone it !
+You don't need it.
-# Angular-Course(don't clonr it!
-It is only for me)
+It is only for me, just a learn project for online Angular 10 course.